Entanglement detection with classical deep neural networks: Introduction

-This problem has been recently addressed in Refs. \cite{roik:pra21,asif:sr23} for the two qubits case and in Ref. \cite{chen:qst22} for systems up to 10 qubits with bipartite entanglement.
-In these works they can detect entanglement with very different efficiencies up to $97\%$ in the best case scenario.
-We improve this efficiency and we show also the capabilities of neural network to distinguish between different amounts of multipartite entanglement.
+In these works they can detect entanglement with very different efficiencies up to $97\%$ in the best case scenario for two qubits.
+We improve this efficiency reaching almost a $100\%$ efficiency.
+Besides, we show also the capabilities of neural network to distinguish between different amounts of multipartite entanglement.
+Our approach is autonomous, meaning that our network does not require any previous knowledge about the system or any kind of measurements outputs.